 When the people repented of their sins, the Lord relented of His anger and raised up men like Othniel to free the people from oppression.

 Judges 3:10 “The Spirit of the LORD came upon him, and he became Israel’s judge and went out to war.
 And the LORD delivered Cushan-rishathaim king of Aram into the hand of Othniel, who prevailed against him.”

-What we begin to see is a pattern, when the people of Israel acted faithfully, the Lord brought blessing upon the land, when they acted unfaithfully and did evil in the sight of the Lord, the Lord would once again chastise the nation and bring oppression.
+We begin to see a pattern—when the people of Israel acted faithfully, the Lord brought blessing upon the land, when they acted unfaithfully and did evil in the sight of the Lord, the Lord would chastise this tiny nation and bring oppression.

-These patterns of God’s goodness are ones we can look at individually in our own lives.
-The loving kindness of God is on full display when He chooses to withhold the full extent of His wrath by exhibiting patience when His people rebel….and this pattern is one Israel knew far too well.
+The patterns of God’s faithfulness are ones we can look at individually in our own lives.
+The loving kindness of God is on full display when He chose to withhold the full extent of His wrath, by exhibiting patience when His people rebelled, He revealed His mercy.

-According to Ray Vander Laan, Baal is portrayed as a man with the head and horns of a bull, an image similar to that in biblical accounts.
+The pagan idol of Baal was portrayed as a man with the head and horns of a bull, an image similar to that in biblical accounts.
 His right hand (sometimes both hands) is raised, and he holds a lightning bolt, signifying both destruction and fertility.
 Baal has also been portrayed seated on a throne, possibly as the king or lord of the gods.